gboehl/dynare/src/source/the-model-file.rst

         Choose for which vintages to save the full realtime shock decomposition.
 Default: ``0``.

-    .. option:: fast_realtime
+    .. option:: fast_realtime = INTEGER

-        Runs the smoother only twice: once for the last in-sample and once for the last out-of-sample data point.
+        Runs the smoother only twice: once for the last in-sample and once for the last out-of-sample data point, where the provided integer defines the last observation (equivalent to :opt:`nobs`).
 Default: not enabled.

     *Output*